tseth4/budget_tracker/README.md

 - **`transactions.old`**: Backup of transaction data.

 ## How to Run
-1. Make sure Python 3.6 or later is installed.
+1. Make sure Python is installed.
 2. Run the program using:
    ```bash
    python main.py